SurancePlus

 Yes.

-Where is ownership of DeltaCat Re securities recorded?
+13. Where is ownership of EpsilonCat Re tokens recorded?

-SurancePlus has hired an SEC-registered transfer agent which will maintain records of the ownership of issued securities.
+SurancePlus has hired a United States Securities and Exchange Commission SEC-registered transfer agent which will maintain records of the ownership of issued securities in Traditional Book Entry (TBE) form.

-The ownership of issued digital securities will also be recorded on the Avalanche blockchain.
+The ownership of issued EpsilonCat Re tokens will also be recorded on the Avalanche blockchain network.

-Will SurancePlus offer a digital security custody solution to investors?
+14. Will SurancePlus offer a token custody solution to investors?

 No.